Drone Mitigation Technology: Prepare for the Inevitable

 So, Drone Mitigation Technology...Should You or Shouldn't You?

 The question is shifting.
-Soon, it will be about how you mitigage, not if.
+Soon, it will be about how you mitigate, not if.
 You will have expanded authorities, but the core strategy will remain: locate the pilot, determine intent, and then apply the appropriate level of mitigation.

 Prepare for a future where drone mitigation technology is a more accessible and nuanced tool.